 Today Gorée Island is a place of tranquility, with no cars and virtually no crime.
 There is one hotel and a few B&Bs where you can stay with local families but most only come for the day.
 For many it is a place of pilgrimage and to all it serves as a reminder of the human atrocities that once occurred here and throughout much of West Africa.

 Outside the museum the sun is shining and I photograph the striking statue of two slaves – a celebration of freedom.
-I wonder through Gorée’s pretty narrow streets enjoying the warmth of the sunshine.
+I wander through Gorée’s pretty narrow streets enjoying the warmth of the sunshine.
 The sadness lifts a little.
 As I pass the locals give me a welcoming smile and are happy to be photographed.

 There is a wonderful feeling of calmness here, especially when you compare it to the hectic city life of Dakar.
 Not all the visitors to Gorée are tourist as city dwellers also use it as a place to relax.
 During a wonderful lunch in a restaurant overlooking the beach I watch a large group of children arrive by boat.
 A school day out perhaps?
 Before long they are splashing about in the water.
 It is obviously quite a novelty for them.
 Shouts of joy and laughter fill the air.